Price range: $34.95 through $59.95

 MEADER PERSIMMON

-These trees are grafted, which is defined as using plant tissue from the original tree and attaching it to the new roots.
-This essentially gives you an identical tree of the one you see in the picture and description.
+These trees are grafted, defined as using plant tissue from the original tree and attaching it to the new roots.
+This essentially gives you an identical tree to the one you see in the picture and description.

 POLLINATION

-Meader persimmons tree is self fruitful and will produce seedless fruit without pollination through parthenocarpy (the development of a fruit without prior fertilization).
-I would recommend planting at least 3 of our cold hardy, highly vigorous seedlings in your Persimmons orchard if you wanted to have fruit with seeds in it.
-There is no need if you just want abundant fruit that will be seedless.
+Meader persimmons tree is self-fruitful and will produce seedless fruit without pollination through parthenocarpy (fruit development without prior fertilization).
+I recommend planting at least 3 of our cold, hardy, highly vigorous seedlings in your persimmons orchard if you want fruit with seeds.
+There is no need if you want abundant fruit that will be seedless.

 PLANTING INSTRUCTIONS MEADER PERSIMMON

-Persimmons will do best when planted in well drained fertile loam soil with a pH of 6 to 7.
-However they are very adaptable to many soil types and conditions.
-Persimmons will tolerate even being planted in heavy soils such as clay and a pH as low 5.5.
-Do not plant persimmon trees in wet areas.
+Meader Persimmons will do best when planted in well-drained, fertile loam soil with a pH of 6 to 7.
+However, they are very adaptable to many soil types and conditions.
+Persimmons tolerate even planting in heavy soils such as clay with a pH of 5.5 as long as adequate nutrients are available.
+Persimmons require adequate drainage for proper growth and do not plant in wet areas.

-If you have not completed a soil test and improved your soil.
-I would recommend mixing 1/2 to 1 ounce of 0-20-20 granular fertilizer in your soil at the time of planting.
+Suppose you have not completed a soil test and improved your soil.
+I recommend mixing 1/2 to 1 ounce of 0-20-20 granular fertilizer in your soil when planting.
 The first number tells you the percentage of nitrogen contained in the fertilizer.
-Nitrogen applied directly to the roots of the tree will cause death to your tree, make sure the first number is zero.
+Nitrogen applied directly to the tree’s roots will cause your tree’s death; make sure the first number is zero.
 Nitrogen is very mobile in the soil.
-You can apply a small amount of Nitrogen the following year as needed.
+You can apply a small amount of nitrogen the following year as needed.
 The 2nd and 3rd numbers are Phosphorus and Potassium.
-Apply these two nutrients at or well before the time of planting, because they are basically immobile in the soil, they will need to be mixed in through the soil.
-We recommend completing a soil test and making amendments for best results.
+Apply these two nutrients at or well before planting; they must be mixed in through the soil because they are immobile—a few shovels full of composted manure can achieve the same results.
+We recommend completing a soil test and making amendments for the best results.

-Persimmon trees grow a very extensive root system therefore once established they are very drought tolerant.
-Persimmon trees are grafted onto rootstock that is grown from seed derived from Full draw persimmons.
-The trees grafted to this rootstock will give you a mature height of 40′ to 60′.
+Meader Persimmon trees are drought-tolerant once established, as they grow an extensive root system.
+The trees grafted to this rootstock will give you a mature height of 60′ to 80′.
 A recommended tree spacing of 25′ to 30′.
 Plant in a location that receives at least 6 hours of sunlight for optimal growth and fruit production.
-Persimmons are very shade tolerant and will produce abundantly but need to receive sunlight on the tree for tree health, and tree growth, fruit is a given even in the shade.
-You can really use your imagination when spacing persimmon trees.
+Persimmons are very shade tolerant and will produce abundantly but need sunlight on the tree for tree health and growth, and fruit is a given even in the shade.
+You can use your imagination when spacing persimmon trees.
 Protect the trees from the deer browsing them, as northern deer love to browse persimmons.

 SHIPPING/PICK UP